 4.2 Each occurrence reported to the TSB shall first be classified as an "accident" or an "incident" in order to facilitate statistical tracking, analysis and reporting.
 This classification shall be done in accordance with the definitions included in Appendix A.

 4.3 Occurrences shall then be classified according to their relative importance, complexity, and potential for yielding safety lessons.
 This classification shall be done in accordance with the criteria and definitions included in Appendix B.

-4.4 There are five classes of occurrences:
+4.4 There are six classes of occurrences:

 - class 1